 Information

 Genes are made of DNA.
 Strands of DNA make up part of your chromosomes.
-Chromosomes have matching pairs of 1 copy of a specific gene.
+Chromosomes have matching strands of DNA that make specific genes.
+Except for the sex chromosomes (X and Y), chromosomes are paired so there are 2 genes, 1 on each chromosome.
 The gene occurs in the same position on each chromosome.

 Genetic traits, such as eye color, are dominant or recessive: